matrix-org/synapse/docs/structured_logging.md

 The above logging config will set Synapse as 'INFO' logging level by default, with the SQL layer at 'WARNING', and will log to a file, stored as JSON.

-It is also possible to figure Synapse to log to a remote endpoint by using the `synapse.logging.RemoteHandler` class included with Synapse.
+It is also possible to configure Synapse to log to a remote endpoint by using the `synapse.logging.RemoteHandler` class included with Synapse.
 It takes the following arguments: